WhatsApp influencers? Yes, they exist, and brands are already using them to sell more!

 Laura Coveney, managing editor for Adidas’ newsroom in London.

-Both campaigns were very well received by the audience, and helped the two brands not only to increase brand visibility, but also to connect more to their customers.
+Both campaigns were very well received by the audience.
+They helped the two brands not only to increase brand visibility, but also to connect more to their customers.
 In the case of Dior, by adding a special purchase link to the WhatsApp channel, it also triggered sales.

 stylink’s direct communication with influencers